orchestral/testbench/docs/readme.md

 ### Custom Aliases

-To load your package alias override the `getPackageAliases`.
+To load your package alias, override the `getPackageAliases`.

 ```php